student-t/iOSImportFEN/README.md

 ## Summary
 [SmallFish](http://www.smallchess.com) is an iOS mobile chess app.
-It's possible invoke SmallFish from another chess app for an arbitrary FEN position.
+It's possible to invoke SmallFish from another chess app for an arbitrary FEN position.

 This sample project shows how this can be done.
 It's really simple.
 Please look at `ExportFENIntoSF/ViewController.m`.